JuneMinazuki/ManisAI/README.md

 # ManisAI
 A Mobilenetv3 AI model that is trained to classify 8 types of kuih including kek lapis, kuih lapis, kuih ubi kayu, onde-onde, kuih seri muka, kuih talam, kuih ketayap and kuih kaswi pandan

+This model is train using over 5000 images from the Internet, members' camera and dataset of kuih of Kaggle